-As your outsourced CFO and finance chair, our role is to help develop a financial path that aligns with your Vision and goals.
-Based on this Vision, we then back into quarterly, monthly, and weekly KPIs within each major department (Sales/Marketing, Operations, & Finance).
-To get there we have a very structured 6 part process that we take our clients through.
+As your outsourced CFO and finance chair, our role is to help develop a financial path that aligns with your vision and goals.
+In our business we make our business vision a reality with quarterly, monthly, and weekly KPIs within each major department (Sales/Marketing, Operations, & Finance).
+To get there, we have a very structured process that we go through.
+Read more about that process below.

 The Entrepreneurial Journey starts as just an idea.
 Most entrepreneurs like to implement their ideas quickly right out of the gate.
 However, they oftentimes do not realize that they are about to embark on a journey that feels a lot like a roller coaster.